What are class 3 misdemeanors in Colorado?

 What are class 3 misdemeanor penalties in Colorado?

-Though class 3 misdemeanors are not nearly as serious as felonies, some of them are legally considered deportable offenses or crimes involving moral turpitude.
-As a result, aliens who are convicted of certain class 3 misdemeanors might be vulnerable to being thrown out of the country.
+Class 3 misdemeanors are not as serious as felonies.
+But some of them are crimes involving moral turpitude.
+Therefore, alien defendants may be vulnerable to deportation.

 - Return to our Colorado misdemeanor main page